marsmiaMIA/Wav-silencer-Script/README.md

 2. Run the `.bat` file
 3. The processed files will be generated in the same directory (or as defined in the script)

+##Note:
+this overrides the .wav file to be silent. so if you want to keep the original version make sure to make a copy that is NOT in the same folder as this .bat script